-Placement of the concrete barrier walls must accommodate a future 8-lane/10-lane facility.
-For barriers adjacent to I-26 travel lanes, construct the traffic face of the barrier at an elevation that will accommodate the future widening of I-26.
-Future travel lanes will be added to the outside of I-26.
+Placement of the concrete barrier walls along I-20 must accommodate a future 8-lane facility, 4 lanes in WB and 4 lanes in EB direction.
+For barriers adjacent to I-20 travel lanes, construct the traffic face of the barrier to an elevation that will accommodate the future widening of I-20.

-If barrier is required, then the area from the edge of paved shoulder to barrier shall be paved with minimum 8 inches of Hot Mix Asphalt.
+If barrier is required beyond the required paved shoulder width, then the area from the edge of paved shoulder to barrier shall be paved with minimum 8 inches of Hot Mix Asphalt.
 Place no less than 8 inches of dense graded HMA, including 200 psy Surface Type C as a wearing course.
 If the back slopes are steeper than 3H:1V then place Slope Protection - 4 inches Concrete meeting the requirements of Exhibit 4b.

-2.14 Right-Of-Way and Control Of Access
+2.13 Right-Of-Way and Control Of Access